kinow/autosubmit/docs/source/installation.rst

     [historicdb]
     path = <experiment_folder>/historic

+    [autosubmitapi]
+    url = url of Autosubmit API (The API is provided inside the BSC network)
+    # Autosubmit API provides extra information for some Autosubmit functions.
+It is not mandatory to have access to it to use Autosubmit.

     [hosts]
     whitelist = localhost bscesautosubmit01 bscesautosubmit02 # Add localhost only if you are not on esarchive system